It's a family kind of thing

 2. Complete an application.
 Before meeting an animal, we request all families complete an application for adoption.
 This ensures we have all the information we need to make sure we've found the best possible match - both for the family and the dog or cat.
 Save time by completing an adoption application for dogs or an adoption application for cats and bring it with you when you visit.

 3. Meet the dog or cat.
 Visit the Adoption Center during regular business hours (Tues-Sun, Noon-6pm) to meet the animal.
 Some animals (like puppies and kittens) are in high demand and families do arrive before business hours to meet them.
 Please see more information about high-profile animals.

 Here's a little more you should know about meeting your new dog or cat:

 Bring the family: We request that all family members - especially children - living in the household meet the animal prior to adoption.
 This helps our staff ensure that the animal is a good fit for your family.

 Bring your dog: This is required for most dog adoptions so make sure to bring any dogs currently living in your home to the adoption center.
 It's a good idea to bring someone along to sit with your dog before the dog-to-dog meeting.
 These meetings must be occur no later than 15 minutes prior to closing so please plan ahead.

-Adoption holds: For a fee of $15, adopters may place a 24-hour hold on an available animal after completing an application and meeting the animal.
+Adoption holds: For a fee of $15, adopters may place a hold on an available animal after completing an application and meeting the animal.
 This fee is non-refundable and may not be applied to the adoption fee.
-Holds are not accepted for puppies and kittens.
+Holds are valid until 5:30 pm the next business day and not accepted for puppies and kittens.